cederlys/svive-qmk/README.md

 and look at docs/MCU chip/SN32F240B_V1.9_EN.pdf.

 These keyboards contain a HFD2201KBA or SN32F248B MCU.
-They are compatible.
+The MCUs are compatible.

 Disassembling the keyboard
 ==========================

+These instructions apply to the Triton Full:

 * Remove 3 screws from the underside of the keyboard.